openedx/open-edx-proposals/oeps/oep-38-Data-Modeling.rst

 -  Use a numeric foreign key(s)

-   -  Data should be joined on other foreign keys
+   -  Data should be joined on primary keys

    -  Do not join on things such as username, email address, or other dimensions of data that may change over time.